ipfs/ipfs-docs/docs/how-to/work-with-pinning-services.md

 - You don't have all the disk space you need on your local node.
 - You run more than one IPFS node, and would like to use one of them as a "personal pinning service" as your preferred location for permanent storage.

-There are a number of commercial pinning services that make it easy for you to purchase pinning capacity for your important files, some of which include Pinata, Temporal, Crust, Infura, and others.
+There are a number of commercial pinning services that make it easy for you to purchase pinning capacity for your important files.
+Some of the notable services include [Pinata](https://pinata.cloud/), [Filebase](https://filebase.com/), [Temporal](https://temporal.cloud/), [Crust](https://crust.network/), [Infura](https://infura.io/), and others.
 Each of these third-party services has its own unique interface for pinning files and managing those pins; this could include a GUI, an API, CLI commands, or other tooling.

 However, you don't need to learn new commands or tools if your pinning service of choice supports the vendor-agnostic [IPFS Pinning Service API](https://ipfs.github.io/pinning-services-api-spec/) specification.
 Those services are supported within IPFS itself through the command line: `ipfs pin remote --help`.